JaOstr/DSchmidt/README.md

 # DSchmidt
-Notes and examples from following Douglas Schmidt (Vanderbilt University) courses on YT.
+Notes and examples from Douglas Schmidt (Vanderbilt University) courses on YT.

 Put each course notes in a separate folder.